ssc-sp/datahub-docs/UserGuide/Migration/PostgreSQL.md

 6. Validate that the import process was successful by checking the PROD database.

-## C. Offboard PostgreSQL from POC
+## C. Offboarding PostgreSQL from POC

-Use the dump files created in Part 1 above, then you can offboard your PostgreSQL databases from the POC environment by storing the dump files for future use or archiving them.
+If you are not moving to the PROD environment, you can simply store the dump files created in Step 1 above for future use or for archival purposes.

 ## D. Support

 If you encounter any issues during the migration process, please contact the Federal Science DataHub support team by submitting a Support Request.
-Our team is happy to assist with migration or offboarding your database.
+Our team is happy to assist with migrating or offboarding your databases.